Akhil-py/Chip-8-Interpreter/README.md

 # Chip-8-Interpreter-py

-Writing a chip-8 emulator to raise my experience on prorgamming in python and understanding computer architecture.
+Writing a chip-8 emulator to expand my horizons in computer architecture.